Tone indicator

 A tone indicator, also called a tone tag, is a shorthand symbol or abbreviation that conveys the intended tone, intent or emotional context of a written message that might otherwise be ambiguous.
 In essence, it is a form of meta‑communication: a cue that supplements the literal text with guidance on how the message should be interpreted.

+Because written communication lacks the nonverbal cues of face‑to‑face interaction – such as vocal inflection, facial expressions, and body language – tone indicators serve as their textual substitutes to reduce misinterpretation.
+They are particularly common among the neurodivergent community, who often struggle to understand tone.

-Tone indicators are typically represented by a forward slash (/) followed by a few letters, such as /s for "sarcastic" or /gen for "genuine".
+On the Internet, tone indicators are typically represented by a forward slash (/) followed by a few letters, such as /j for "joking" or /gen for "genuine".
 They are most often placed at the end of a sentence and are especially common in casual online communication.

-Because written communication lacks the nonverbal cues of face‑to‑face interaction – such as vocal inflection, facial expressions, and body language – tone indicators serve as their textual substitutes to reduce misinterpretation.

 History

 Early attempts to create tone indicators stemmed from the difficulty of denoting irony in print media, and so several irony punctuation marks were proposed.
 The percontation point (⸮; a reversed question mark) was proposed by Henry Denham in the 1580s to denote a rhetorical question, but usage died out by the 1700s.